 The present invention relates generally to automotive HVAC systems for controlling the environment of an automobile passenger compartment.
-More particularly, the invention relates to a flow management system for controlling refrigerant flow in an automotive HVAC system.
+More particularly, the invention relates to a heating control system for controlling the heating operation in a reversible HVAC system for automobiles.